|Linda Cracknell | sitemap | log in|

 It seems to be important I engage bodily with my writing, so getting mud on my boots, sleeping high up in the hills, or being slapped by salt water can all be part of my process.
 As advice for writers goes, Susan Sontag's works for me: 'Love words, agonise over sentences and pay attention to the world.'
 I enjoy helping others to do that in their own writing through my teaching workshops and courses and by mentoring and editing.

 If, like me, you like to combine travel and writing....
 Here are some of the places where I run creative writing workshops, (as well as more recently offering online courses).
-See 'NEWS' page for more information.
+See 'NEWS' page for what's coming up.